Virgin Galactic rocket ship ascends from New Mexico

 Virgin Galactic is one of a few companies looking to cash in on customers with an interest in space.

 Elon Musk’s SpaceX will launch a billionaire and his sweepstakes winners in September.
-That should be followed in January 2022 by a flight by three businessmen to the International Space Station.
+That is expected to be followed in January 2022 by a flight by three businessmen to the International Space Station.

 Jeff Bezos’ Blue Origin launched a new capsule in January as part of testing as it aims to get its program for tourists, scientists and professional astronauts off the ground.
 It’s planning for liftoff of its first crewed flight on July 20, the date of the Apollo 11 moon landing.